jin-sj/rl_study/summary/day_7.md

 ## Summary (요약)
 State representation, S_t is a short hand for S_t,i and for other variables (A_t,i , R_t,i , etc.) <br>
-Unify discrete & continuous states by using 'absoribing state': A state that transitions to itself & reward = 0 <br>
+Unify discrete & continuous states by using 'absorbing state': A state that transitions to itself & reward = 0 <br>
 Gt = sum fromk=0 to T-t-1 of gamma^k R_(t+k+1)  <br>
 works for T=infinity or gamma = 1, but not both